XTLS/Xray-docs-next/docs/en/config/inbounds/vless.md

 [VLESS Encryption](https://github.com/XTLS/Xray-core/pull/5067) settings.
 Cannot be left empty; to disable, explicitly set it to `"none"`.

-It is recommended for most users to use `./xray vlessenc` to automatically generate this field to ensure no errors in writing.
+It is recommended for most users to use the `xray vlessenc` command to automatically generate this field to avoid configuration mistakes.
 The detailed configuration below is recommended for advanced users only.

+::: details Detailed configuration
 Its format is a string of detailed configuration fields connected by `.`.
 For example: `mlkem768x25519plus.native.600s.100-111-1111.75-0-111.50-0-3333.ptjHQxBQxTJ9MWr2cd5qWIflBSACHOevTauCQwa_71U`.
 This document refers to the individual parts separated by dots as blocks.

 - The 1st block is the handshake method.
 Currently, there is only `mlkem768x25519plus`.
 Requires the server and client to match.